Steal these 5 Amazing Networking Tips

 Join Talivest at our next event in Amsterdam

+We hope these networking tips were useful for you!
 Talivest hosts and speaks at events around the world.
 Our next stop is HR Tech World in Amsterdam on 24 & 25 October, 2017.
 Check us out at Stand 725 in the Startup Exhibition area.
-Come along to see our CTO Helen Flynn give her take on “What Gymnastics Taught Me About Being a Female Chief Technology Officer” at the Start Up Stage on 25 [email protected]:45 am.
+Come along to see Helen Flynn give her take on “What Gymnastics Taught Me About Being a Female Chief Technology Officer” at the Start Up Stage on 25 [email protected]:45 am.

 How Talivest can help